Nassreen-Fatima/first-repo/README.md

 # first-repo
 This is  my first git repository
 <br>
-Author of this project is Nasreen Fatima
+Author of this project is Nasreen Ali